(Tradução semi-automática)

 I recall with affection the thrill of seeking for clues in the neighbourhood of our school to unriddle the mysterious existence of King Arthur, from being read the trilogy of Michel Rio, and I have the landscape of Earthsea as a place where school sometimes travelled to, from the tales of Ursula K. Le Guin.

-There is a commitment with the subject of early childhood informal education and the method proposed that goes beyond this project, as it is hopefully attested by the informal founding of this Quarto Crescente as a living lab intended to gather interest co-designers, researchers and partners, and plant seeds for future work, as I would be very happy with the chance of assuming this as a career-long cause.
+There is a commitment with the subject of childhood informal learning and its co-design that is pretended to go beyond this project.
+To declare it the Quarto Crescente lab is informally founded, in the hope that a community starts to be gathered around it and seeds are planted for future work, as I would be very happy with the chance of assuming this as a career-long cause.

 Pedro Silva Ferreira, Proponent Researcher